agenium-scale/nsimd/README.md

 It is our belief that SPMD is a good paradigm for writing vectorized code.
 It helps both the developer and the compiler writer.
-It forces the developers to better arrange its data ion memory more suited for vectorization.
-On the compiler side it is more simplier to write a "SPMD compiler" than a standard C/C++/Fortran compiler that tries to autovectorize some weird loop with data scattered all around the place.
+It forces the developers to better arrange its data on memory more suited for vectorization.
+On the compiler side it is simpler to write a "SPMD compiler" than a standard C/C++/Fortran compiler that tries to autovectorize some weird loop with data scattered all around the place.
 Our priority for our SPMD module are the
 following:

-- Add oneAPI/SYCL support.
 - Provide a richer API.
 - Provide cross-lane data transfer.
 - Provide a way to abstract shared memory.